The Scottish Wica

 ◉ In 1973, after running the Witchcraft Museum on the Isle of Man for nearly 10 years, the Wilson's decided to sell most of its contents to Ripley's in the USA.
 They then subsequently emigrated to Spain.
 Articles from the Manx Star and the Isle Of Man Courier about this event can be found here: Manx Star

-◉ Some of the remaining Items from Gardner's museum collection, used to be seen (and bought) online from here (archived version of this website here).
+◉ Some of the remaining Items from Gardner's museum collection, used to be available online to buy from here (archived version of this website here).
 Although this site is now-dead, I managed to save some snippets from its Gardner Sales catalogue here.

 ◉ You can read an article by Morgan Davies, owner of geraldgardner.com, about Monique Wilson and Gardner's estate here.